Chris-McGonigle/conversion-compendium/README.md

 YES/No fields were also tested to ensure that they accepted all possible values (YES, Yes, yes, Y, y, NO, No, N, n)

-The full results of manual testing can be seen in the below screenshot.
+The user journey throughout each conversion process was then tested to make sure everything was working as expected. the application passed these tests and the full results of manual testing can be seen in the below screenshot.

 It is also available to [download in excel format](./assets/manual-testing.xlsx).

 ![Manual Testing](./assets/images/manual-testing.png)